mlazarev/midi/README.md

 ## 🎯 What You Can Do Here

 - Send banks to hardware quickly (single or full bank)
-- Generate BOC‑inspired banks from code (factory evolutions, originals, and legacy Sunday builds)
+- Generate custom banks from code (factories, experiments, internal projects)
 - Analyze banks (FX usage, arp, naming, summary stats) and export JSON
 - Inspect and modify patches at the byte level if needed